mikaelsundell/photographic-dctls/README.md

 <img src="resources/dctl.jpg" width="100%" style="padding-bottom: 20px;" />

-This collection of DCTL scripts is all about exploring and learning the math behind color science like ARRI LogC3, LogC4, ACES AP0, Gen5, and Cineon.
-It's a creative, photographic-inspired approach to color correction and grading, with a focus on look adjustments and classic print techniques rather than just sticking to technical workflows.
-The project is a work in progress, so new ideas and techniques will keep popping up.
-Some concepts are a bit experimental and may overlap with Resolve's built-in tools, and file names or structures might change along the way.
+This set of DCTL scripts is all about experimenting with the math behind color science, including ARRI LogC, ACES AP0, Cineon, and more.
+It's a creative, photography-inspired take on color correction and grading, focusing on looks and print techniques instead of strict technical workflows.
+The project is still evolving, so new ideas and techniques will be added over time.
+Some of the concepts are a bit experimental and might overlap with Resolve's built-in tools, and the file names or structure could change as things develop.

 Installation and utils
 ---------